slowernews/wisdom-tldr/chapters/introduction.md

 ### The real you

 <!--
+> *"In order to live free and happily, you must sacrifice boredom.
+It is not always an easy sacrifice."
+-- Richard Bach*

 - The ultimate question: Do you want you son/daughter to date someone like you?
 -->